tmr08c/tmr08c.github.io/content/blog/2021-gratitude/index.md

                     (print (org-element-contents item))))))))))))
 ```

 Not finding a straightforward "extract data from this subtree" function was a bit surprising.
-Since people do some amazing things with Org Mode, I am going to assume this is a limitation of my familiarity with Org and `elisp` in general.
+Since people do some amazing things with Org mode, I am going to assume this is a limitation of my familiarity with Org and `elisp` in general.

 ## Second Attempt - `sed`